OwenTruong/Handout-Generator/README.md

 #### Page Template

 - A page template contains the following components: pictures, lines, textfield and page number.
 It is also possible to tweak the width or height of a page template.
 - There can be more than one page template in a handout template.
 For example, on one page, you might want three pictures, and on another page, you might want one picture instead.

 #### Pictures

+- A picture template can be an image (png, jpg, jpeg) or a pdf.
+The type for a picture contains the following properties: width, height, x and y coordinates.

 <br>